Michele Gillen is Chief Investigative Reporter and Anchor of Focus on South Florida, at WFOR-TV, the CBS owned and operated station in Miami, Florida.

 One of Michele’s passions is to provide family court judges and first responders with tools to help children victimized by child abuse, human trafficking and trauma.
 She founded www.Adoptabear.org which has provided teddy bears to 1000’s of children from South Florida to Haiti.

-Michele graduated valedictorian from Emerson College in Boston, Massachusetts, with a Bachelor of Arts degree in Speech and Mass Communications.
+Michele graduated valedictorian from Emerson College in Boston, Massachusetts, with a Bachelor of Science in Speech.